 Our sports ministry across the Focus Areas is called 'The Sports Factory'.
 We are running holiday clubs, community events, sports coaching sessions, mobile football cages and more to bridge the church and community through sport.Visit the Sports Factory website

-Sports ministries form an important part of the Focus Area Programme, taking inspiration from the work of St Thomas Norwich (STN), a City Centre Resource Church, which has been highly successful in running The Sports Factory in Norwich.
+Sports ministries form an important part of the Church Planting & Revitalisation programme, taking inspiration from the work of St Thomas Norwich (STN), a City Centre Resource Church, which has been highly successful in running The Sports Factory in Norwich.

 Ruth Anderson, Head of Sports Ministry for the Diocese of Norwich, talks about the work: